albertogasparin/react-magnetic-di/README.md

 One possible reason for it to happen is that the context has been lost.
 Typical occurrences are async or deeply nested functions (especially in React).
 The solution is setting the prop `global` on `DiProvider` (or the same injectable config) to better handle those scenarios (but refrain from abusing it).

+#### How do I provide a custom mock module implementation when using mockModules?

+There are two ways: either via having an external definition in `__mocks__` (see Jest docs) or by not using `magnetic-di` module mocking (setting `module: false` on the injectable) and defining your own `jest.mock(...)` implementation.

+#### I get strange errors (specially TypeError ones) when using mockModules

+`module: true` (or when `defaultMockedModules` matches) uses `jest.mock` internally, so it will replace the entire module exports with mocks for the entire test file.
+It means you might get errors when accessing exported members that are not injected or their mock implementation in not specified.

 ## Contributing